Caught On Camera: Woman Attempts To Trip Young Player During Basketball Game

-ROCKLIN (CBS13) — A woman was banned from a sports complex after sticking her foot out to trip a child playing in at a youth basketball tournament/
+ROCKLIN (CBS13) — A woman was banned from a sports complex after reportedly sticking her foot out to trip a child playing in at a youth basketball tournament.

 This happened at a tournament in Rocklin.
-Witnesses say the woman is a parent of a child on the other team.
-The incident was caught on camera by the team’s footage.
+Witnesses say the woman is a parent of a child on the other team and the incident was caught on camera by the team’s footage.

 The coach, a parent of one of the players, posted about the incident on Facebook condemning the woman for reportedly telling her child to elbow other players in the face.